 Kazan Law is regarded by many as one of the best mesothelioma law firms in the U.S. Our firm specializes in asbestos and mesothelioma related lawsuits, settlements and Trust claims.
-We have earned numerous awards from our peers and the legal community at large since our practice began over 40 years ago.
+We have earned numerous awards from our peers and the legal community at large since our practice began almost 50 years ago.

 Below are some of the firm’s recent awards and court case accomplishments.

 Kazan Law is proud to announce that all seven of its partners, Steven Kazan, David McClain, Joseph Satterley, Gordon Greenwood, Denyse Clancy, John Langdoc and Justin Bosl, have been selected as 2022 Top Rated Super Lawyers.
 Steven and David have each been recognized as Super Lawyers for nineteen consecutive years.
 Joseph has been recognized as a Super Lawyer for nine consecutive years.
 Gordon has been recognized as a Super Lawyer for a total of eighteen years.
 Denyse has been recognized as a Super Lawyer for three consecutive years and was previously recognized as a Rising Star for five consecutive years.
 John has been recognized as a Super Lawyer for a total of eight years and was previously recognized as a Rising Star for three consecutive years.
 Justin has been recognized as a Super Lawyer for seven consecutive years and was previously recognized as a Rising Star for five consecutive years.

 In addition, Henry Steinberg has been recognized as a Rising Star for five consecutive years, including 2022.